FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Abstract

 \section{Abstract}

 Evaluating the factuality of long-form text generated by large language models (LMs) is non-trivial because (1) generations often contain a mixture of supported and unsupported pieces of information, making binary judgments of quality inadequate, and (2) human evaluation is time-consuming and costly.
-In this paper, we introduce \textbf{\ours} (\ourslong), a new evaluation that breaks a generation into a series of atomic facts and computes the percentage of atomic facts supported by a reliable knowledge source.
+In this paper, we introduce \textbf{\ours}, a new evaluation that breaks a generation into a series of atomic facts and computes the percentage of atomic facts supported by a reliable knowledge source.
 We conduct an extensive human evaluation to obtain \ourScores\ of people biographies generated by several state-of-the-art commercial LMs---InstructGPT, ChatGPT, and the retrieval-augmented PerplexityAI---and report new analysis demonstrating the need for such a fine-grained score (e.g., ChatGPT only achieves 58\%).
-Since human evaluation is costly, we also introduce an automated model that estimates \ours, using retrieval and a strong language model, with less than a $2\%$ error rate.
-Finally, we use this automated metric to evaluate 6,500 generations from a new set of 13 recent LMs that would have cost \$26K if evaluated by humans, with various findings: GPT-4 and ChatGPT are more factual than public models, and Vicuna and Alpaca are some of the best public models.
+Since human evaluation is costly, we also introduce an automated model that estimates \ours\ using retrieval and a strong language model, with less than a $2\%$ error rate.
+Finally, we use this automated metric to evaluate 6,500 generations from a new set of 13 recent LMs that would have cost \$26K if evaluated by humans, with various findings: GPT-4 and ChatGPT are more factual than public models, and Vicuna and Alpaca are some of the best public models. \ours\ is available for public use via \texttt{pip install factscore}.\footnote{Source code and guidelines are available at \url{https://github.com/shmsw25/FActScore}.}